 MELTON MOWBRAY Tractor rally

-On October 29th over 30 tractors rattled around Melton Mowbray in Leicestershire, home to the famous eponymous pork pie, in angry protest of the Agricultre Bill.
+Over 30 tractors rattled around Melton Mowbray in Leicestershire, home to the famous eponymous pork pie, in angry protest of the Agricultre Bill.

 Farmers met at a local cattle auction before setting off on a route that took them past MP Alica Kearns’ office.
 Crowds clapped and waved as the convoy rolled by.